 - Exercise.
 Strength training, gentle cardio, and stretching are best for adrenal health.
 Long cardio routines and strenuous exercise can often make adrenal conditions worse.
 Meet with a health care provider to determine the right type of exercise for your health needs.
 Often, daily exercise, at your level, will help improve your energy and mood.

-The following is a blog post written by a fellow mother who came up with her own Adrenal Fatigue Recovery Plan in case you are looking for a resource.
+Check out the following blog post written by a fellow mother who came up with her own Adrenal Fatigue Recovery Plan in case you are looking for a resource.

 I wish you well and I wish for you deep restoration....